-A big thank you to Dorothea Gloria for sharing with us about her journey as a Filipino actress to find outlets and means to tell stories of inclusivity and diversity and acceptance.
+A big thank you to Dorothea Gloria for sharing with us about her journey as a Filipino actress to find outlets and means to tell stories of inclusivity, diversity in arts, and acceptance.
 As an Asian American, I love hearing her story and hope you have too!

 Sharing is Caring